 Faithfulness and devotion

 Penguins also signify faithfulness and devotion.
 Their friendly nature and sociability are their key characteristics.
-In the same way, penguins represent a person’s personality traits like friendliness, adaptability, survival, and devotion.
+In the same way, penguins represent a person’s personality traits like friendliness, adaptability, the chance of survival, and devotion.

 Wisdom, intuition, and intelligence